akrzemi1/__sandbox__/contracts.md

 -------------------------

+Different mode: different control paths: different programs.
+You have to accept this

+We can still use `std::unreachable()` or `__builtin_unreachable()`.
+Contracts are different only in that they have more than one mode.

+"Reliable software" this is when preconditions are obeyed, not when they are checked and kill applicaitons or cancel operations.

+Preconditions do not add more UB/bugs -> they make it more explicit, managable

+Control checking-vs-ignoring separately and assuming-vs-ignoring separately.

 Infinite recursion upon contract violation when executing a contract violation handler.

 do we aim at never changing the contract declarations after added (not even the roles)?